BlackBerry may consider exiting handsets, eyes investments

 He said security had become more important to businesses and government since the revelations about U.S. surveillance made by former National Security Agency contractor Edward Snowden.

-In a wide-ranging interview in New York, Chen acknowledged past management mistakes and said he had a long-term strategy to complement the short-term goals of staying afloat and stemming customer defections.
+In a wide ranging interview in New York, Chen acknowledged past management mistakes and said he had a long-term strategy to compliment the short-term goals of staying afloat and stemming customer defections.

 "You have to live short term.
 Maybe the prior management had the luxury to bet the world would come to it.
 I don't have the luxury at all.
 I'm losing money and burning cash."